Myth # 1 Cashmere comes from Italy

 Myth # 4 Grade A cashmere is the best

 There is no official grading system for cashmere.
-A search on the internet will provide different definitions for these non-official grades such as Grade A and Superior, but these are just marketing terms.
-Raw cashmere wool is sorted by color (white, brown, grey) with white being the most expensive as it can be dyed any color and requires less processing.
-It is then sorted by fiber diameter, with the thinner and longer fibers being more expensive as they are softer and pill less.
+A search on the internet will provide different definitions for these non-official grades, such as Grade A and Superior, but these are just marketing terms.
+Raw cashmere wool is sorted by color (white, brown, grey), with white being the most expensive as it can be dyed any color and requires less processing.
+It is then sorted by fiber diameter, with the thinner and longer fibers being more costly as they are softer and pill less.

 Myth # 5 Good quality cashmere doesn’t pill

 All cashmere will eventually pill when worn.
 Pilling is caused by friction and is common in areas such as under the arms or where your bag rubs against you.
 However, if there is immediate or excessive pilling, then that is a sign of low-quality cashmere where shorter fibers have been used.

 Myth # 6 Cashmere should be soft and fluffy

 Cashmere gets softer with wear.
 If it is incredibly soft when you first purchase it, then beware, the cashmere has likely been over-washed or treated with chemicals to make it feel that way.
 This can reduce the life of the garment.
 Rub your hand across the cashmere; if your fingers feel slippery afterward, it’s been treated.
 The best quality cashmere is made with longer fibers, producing less fluff and getting softer with time.

 Myth # 7 Cashmere is dry clean only